-(b) Construction Requirements

-A typical open cut detail, as shown in Figure 120-4, will be an exhibit of the permit or franchise issued.
-Any modification of the details with respect to restoration methods should be reviewed and approved by the Region Utilities Office and the Region Materials Laboratory.

-(c) Maintenance Responsibility

-Add a Special Provision that makes the utility responsible for any construction deficiencies as a result of the roadway installation.

-(d) Controlled Density Fill (CDF)

-CDF shall be used as a backfill material when directed by WSDOT.
-Additional requirements may include:
+- (b) Construction Requirements A typical open cut crossing detail, as shown in Figure 120-4a, will be an exhibit of the permit or franchise issued.
+Any modification of the details with respect to restoration methods should be reviewed and approved by the region Utilities Office and the region Materials Laboratory. - (c) Maintenance Responsibility Add a Special Provision that makes the utility responsible for any construction deficiencies as a result of the roadway installation. - (d) Controlled Density Fill (CDF) CDF shall be used as a backfill material when directed by WSDOT.
+Additional requirements may include: - CDF mix design(s) must be submitted in writing to WSDOT for approval. - No CDF shall be placed until WSDOT has approved the mix design.

+Std.
+Spec.
+2-09.3(1)E

-- CDF mix design(s) must be submitted in writing to WSDOT for approval. - No CDF shall be placed until WSDOT has approved the mix design. - CDF placement within the trench shall be designated by WSDOT (determined by the type of soil in the area). - The utility shall maintain one lane of traffic open at all times during construction. - The utility shall submit Traffic Control Plans for approval.
+- CDF placement within the trench shall be designated by WSDOT (determined by the type of soil in the area). - The utility shall maintain one lane of traffic open at all times during construction. - The utility shall submit Traffic Control Plans for approval.